Kaimanawa horse: History

-The first horses were introduced to New Zealand by Protestant missionary Reverend Samuel Marsden in December 1814, and wild horses were first reported in the Kaimanawa Range in 1876.
+The first horses were introduced to New Zealand by Anglican missionary Reverend Samuel Marsden in December 1814, and wild horses were first reported in the Kaimanawa Range in 1876.
 The Kaimanawa breed descended from domestic horses that were released into the ranges in the late 19th century and early 20th century.
 Between 1858 and 1875, Major George Gwavas Carlyon imported Exmoor ponies to Hawkes Bay (not likely purebred Exmoors).
 They were later crossed with local horses to produce the Carlyon Pony.
 The Carlyon Ponies were later crossed with two Welsh Pony stallions, Kinarth Caesar and Comet, who were imported by Sir Donald McLean, and a breed known as the Comet Horse resulted.
 In the 1870s, McLean released a Comet stallion and several mares onto the Kaingaroa Plains and the bloodline mixed into the wild Kaimanawa Horse population.
 Other breeds were added to the Kaimanawa herds when riding horses escaped or were released from local sheep stations, and the cavalry units at Waiouru released horses when they were threatened with a strangles epidemic.
 It is also thought that in the 1960s, Nicholas Koreneff released an Arabian stallion into the Argo Valley region and the Arabian breed mixed into the Kaimanawa herds.

 Throughout the 19th and 20th centuries, horses were captured from the Kaimanawa herds and used as riding and stock horses, as well as being used for their meat, hair, and hides.
 Originally there were many herds that roamed the land owned by the British Crown and the native Māori, but many disappeared when large scale farms and forestry operations were built on the ranges, and also farm machinery decreased the need for stock horses.
 The Kaimanawa horses today have the most genetic similarity with Thoroughbred horses and Thoroughbred cross breeds.

 Land development and an increasing human population reduced the number of the Kaimanawa horses and the space they had to roam, and in 1979 only around 174 horses remained.
 In 1981, the Kaimanawa horse population, the size of the ranges, and the herd movements began to be officially measured.
 A protected area was formed in the Waiouru Army Camp for the Kaimanawa herds to live.
-Legislative protection of the Kaimanawa horses was similar to the kiwi bird and other native species.
+Legislative protection of the Kaimanawa horses was similar to that of the kiwi and other native species.
 There was a rapid increase in the herd size following the protection of the breed, and 1,576 horses were living in the area by 1994.